City-of-Helsinki/yjdh/frontend/kesaseteli/README.md

 Production environment:
 [TODO: Add url when deployed]
-Project is automatically deployed to production when adding new relase tag, e.g. release-v0.1.0, to repo
+Project is automatically deployed to production when adding new release tag, e.g. release-v0.1.0, to repo

 Testing environment: [https://<TODO>.test.kuva.hel.ninja](https://<TODO>.test.kuva.hel.ninja)
-Project is automatically deployed to testing environment when pushing to develop brach
+Project is automatically deployed to testing environment when pushing to develop branch

 ## Requirements